-59. Pursuant to Federal Rule of Civil Procedure 23, Plaintiff Keigans seeks to certify the following class:
+58. Pursuant to Federal Rule of Civil Procedure 23, Plaintiffs Keigans,

+Torrey, and Jennette seek to certify the following class:

-All persons who, between May 17, 2017 and the date of final judgment: (1) are, were, or will be enrolled in any Salvation Army Adult Rehabilitation Center or other programs operated by Defendant with similar work requirements ("ARC Program") - including, but not limited to, Alcohol Rehabilitation Programs, Adult Rehabilitation Programs, and Corps Salvage and Rehabilitation Centers - in Florida; (2) did not or will not enroll in the ARC Program to comply with a court order or condition of probation or parole; (3) perform, performed, or will perform work for Defendant; and (4) are, were, or will be paid less than the applicable Florida minimum wage.
+All persons who, between May 17, 2017 and the date of final judgment: (1) are, were, or will be enrolled in any Salvation Army Adult Rehabilitation Center or other programs operated by Defendant with similar work requirements ("ARC Program")-including, but not limited to, Alcohol Rehabilitation Programs, Adult Rehabilitation Programs, and Corps Salvage and Rehabilitation Centers-in Florida; (2) did not or will not enroll in the ARC Program to comply with a court order or condition of probation or parole; (3) perform, performed, or will perform work for Defendant; and (4) are, were, or will be paid less than the applicable Florida minimum wage.

-- 60. The proposed class is easily ascertainable because it is defined using objective criteria that establish class membership with definite boundaries. - 61.
-The claims of the Florida Class (the "Class") herein have been brought and may properly be maintained as a class action under Rule 23 of the Federal Rules of Civil Procedure because (1) the Class is so numerous that joinder of all class members is impracticable; (2) there are questions of law and or fact common to the Class; (3) the claims of the Class representative are typical of the claims of the Class he seeks to represent; and (4) the proposed Class representative and their counsel will fairly and adequately protect the interests of the Class.
+- 59. The proposed class is easily ascertainable because it is defined using objective criteria that establish class membership with definite boundaries. - brought and may properly be maintained as a class action under Rule 23 of the Federal Rules of Civil Procedure because (1) the Class is so numerous that joinder of all class members is impracticable; (2) there are questions of law and or fact common to the Class; (3) the claims of the Class representative are typical of the claims of the Class he seeks to represent; and (4) the proposed Class representative and their counsel will fairly and adequately protect the interests of the Class.
 In addition, the questions of law or fact that are common to the Class predominate over any questions affecting only individual class members and a class action is superior to other available means for fairly and efficiently adjudicating the controversy, making this case suitable for class treatment under Rule 23(b)(3).